Updated by Kristin Vegh.

 3. Sign up for social media.

-If you’re not already using social media, sign up now.
-These free media outlets let you promote your business and learn insights about customers.
+When we surveyed over a thousand solopreneurs, we found that as many as 47% don’t use social media to promote their businesses.
+If this sounds like you, it might be the time to rethink your strategy and give social media a try.
+These free media outlets let you promote your business and learn insights regarding customers.
 They’re also a great way to find out what’s happening in your field or area of business.
 And they provide an easy way to see what your competitors are doing.

-Then promote your channels, publish content, and keep engaging!
-Send out links to your blog, create a poll, or use Piktochart to design an interesting infographic.
+Once you’ve created the social media content, you should promote your channels and keep engaging.
 Keep in mind, people want helpful content.
-Stay relevant and keep it a 2-way conversation.
+Stay relevant and keep it a two-way conversation.
 If someone complains, respond with thoughtfulness and kindness.

 Nearly all social media sites provide space for you to include a short description of what your business does.
 Take advantage of this.
 It can help you stand out among businesses in general, and more importantly, among your competitors.